 The unlikely companions include a young woman with a chronic pain sensory disorder and another who was relentlessly bullied at school for her size; a bipolar, party-loving neo-hippie; a gentle coder with a literal hole in his heart and blue skin; and a poet dreaming of a better world beyond this one.
 We get to know them through access to their texts, emails, voicemails, and the daily journal entries they write as the price of admission for this trip.

-By turns tragic, funny, quirky, charming, and deeply moving, Together We Will Go explores the decisions that brings these characters together, and the relationships that grow between them, with some discovering love and affection for the first time.
+By turns tragic, funny, quirky, charming, and deeply moving, Together We Will Go explores the decisions that bring these characters together, and the relationships that grow between them, with some discovering love and affection for the first time.
 But as they cross state lines and complications to the initial plan arise, it becomes clear that this is a novel as much about the will to live as the choice to end it.
 The final, unforgettable moments as they hurtle toward the decisions awaiting them will be remembered for a lifetime.